preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 + **Only current business profile**: If only teamworks from the current business profile should be listed, select this option.
 + **Business profile**: Another option is to select a specific business profile.
 If you do not select any business profile here, all teamworks in the tenant can be listed, that is not private.
 + **Site template**: Here you can set one or more types of teamwork to be shown in the list.
-+ **Run query on load**: Decide if the query should be run on load, so the list is filled with teamworks, or not.
-If a list is very long it can be a good idea to add a search box, and to deselect thbs option.
-You add a search box under Filter UI, see below.
-(In Omnia 7.0 and later, this option is moved to the Filter section).

 Regarding Scope, here's more detailed information: